Tax Forms Related to Higher Education

 1099-DIV for U.Plan

-What it reports: The interest on any U.Plan Prepaid Tuition Program savings that you left in your account after maturity and was then invested in a money market fund
+What it reports: The earnings on any U.Plan Prepaid Tuition Program savings invested in a money market mutual fund

 Where you might use it: In the dividends you report on your 1040

-Other details to know: MEFA will only mail a 1099-DIV if at least $10 in interest is earned
+Other details to know: MEFA will only mail a 1099-DIV if earnings are at least $10

 Where to go for more info: https://www.irs.gov/forms-pubs/about-form-1099-div